Option traders play it safe with Kroger results

 While a five percent move may not seem extreme, grocers have not historically been thought of as volatile stocks, Edwards said.
 Kroger’s median post-earnings move is 2.04 percent since the fourth quarter of 2010, according to Birinyi Associates.

-Some analysts expect the company’s first-quarter results to top forecasts as it continues to take market share from rival chains like Safeway Inc SWY.N and Supervalu Inc (SVU.N).
+Some analysts expect the company’s first-quarter results to top forecasts as it continues to take market share from rival chains like Safeway Inc and Supervalu Inc.

 For example, BB&T Capital Markets analyst Andrew Wolf expects Kroger to report earnings of 74 cents per share, which would top expectations by 2 cents per share.